Coveros-Archive/PiKubeCluster/README.md

 #### Do this for each node.
 They are duplicated here for my convenience

+I open 6 terminal windows on one monitor and ssh to each host.
+Some commands take a little time and you can paste them in multiple windows at a time.

 ## Edit your /etc/hosts

 None of these entries are 100% necessary if your router learns dns names